emit-rs/emit/README.md

 version = "0.11.0-alpha.16"
 ```

-Then initialize it in your `main.rs` and start peppering diagnostics throughout your application:
+Initialize `emit` in your `main.rs` and start peppering diagnostics throughout your application:

 ```rust
 fn main() {